 - What happens if there are strangers at or near the school?

 Here are some examples of questions to ask about social interaction for your child:

 - How does the school encourage and support social interaction generally?

-- Is help available in the playground to encourage, supervise and support social interaction?
+- Do teachers and other staff in the playground encourage, supervise and support social interaction?

-- How does the school manage the interactions between older and younger students?
+- How does the school manage interactions between older and younger students?